satyamgovila/Building-Auto-Repy-Twitter-Application/README.md

 ![1_FLYjc6U-qAQ64yDLLrzdWw](https://user-images.githubusercontent.com/25201417/179388660-3f2c0e85-8c15-43ad-8260-1584af71fc23.jpeg)

 **Spark Submit Job**

 In order to run the python script on Spark and submit the spark job, we need to execute the following commads :

+First we initialise the Kafka Consumer process on one terminal by running the following command :

+>> kafka-console-consumer --topic tweet-data --bootstrap-server localhost:9092

+In the other terminal, we run the command to start the Spark Streaming Job :-

 >> ./lib/python3.7/site-packages/pyspark/bin/spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.2  ./code/[python_file].py localhost 9999 --master local[*]

-On installing **pyspark** package, we need to specify the name and location of the **spark-submit** jar ,and then we need to specify the package which is in the given format : --packages [organisation name]:[spark package]:[version]
+On installing **pyspark** package, we need to specify the name and location of the **spark-submit** jar ,and then we need to specify the package which is in the given format : --packages [organisation which developed spark package ]:[spark package]:[version]
 Here, we also specify the localhost and master as local[ * ] which means allocating all the ports from the local.

->> ./lib/python3.7/site-packages/pyspark/bin/spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.2 --py-files ./modular/source/MLPipeline.zip  ./modular/source/Engine_SparkJob.py localhost 9999 --master local[*]

->> spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.1.2 --py-files MLPipeline.zip  Engine_SparkJob.py localhost 9999

->> kafka-console-consumer.sh --topic tweet-data --bootstrap-server localhost:9092

-### Code Overview

-.
-.
-.
+Now, when we post a tweet, the Kafka Consumer reads the data stream and Spark job on other terminal executes the pipeline for this latest tweet event.

-### Running and Deployment of Application
+## Running and Deployment of Application on AWS

 In order to run and deploy the application , we will go through the following steps :-

-1. Setup two AWS EC2 instances, on first instance , we will create the Kafka instance and HOST API call script, Tweet Listener class  will be deployed on this instance.
-The setup will be configured on the basis of choosing Instance Type, storage , security group
+1. Setup two **AWS EC2 instances** , on first instance , we will create the Kafka instance and HOST API call script, Tweet Listener class  will be deployed on this instance.
+The setup will be configured on the basis of choosing Instance Type, storage , security group , and on the other instance, we will run the Spark Submit Job (just like we did in previous section by opening up 2 separate terminals and run commands)

-Execute the following steps on the first instance :-
+Note : Expose ports on EC2 instance 2181 (zoopkeeper) , 9092 (Kafka Producer and Consumer) , 5000 (Flask API) , 9091 (Kafka UI)

+2. ssh into the first EC2 instance and run the following commands to setup confluent Kafka on EC2 instance

 ```
 sudo apt update